You don’t need to suffer with reading glasses, vari-focals or bi-focals

 The greater risk with contact lenses is a sight-threatening infection.
 According to scientific studies, the risk of such an infection is 1 in 500 for extended wear contact lenses, which is actually higher than the risk of undergoing laser eye surgery.
 This risk goes down by a factor of five to 1:2,500 for daily disposable lenses which is much better, but still not as safe as with laser eye surgery.
 The good news is that whether you have just started browsing for solutions or you have long put up with the annoyances of glasses or contact lenses there is another option for you.

 Finally, a solution to improved reading vision

-Of course, as we have not yet discovered how to halt and reverse the ageing process, presbyopia does continue to progress over time, altering your prescription and limiting your vision further.
-With that being said, many blended vision patients will never have to pick up a pair of glasses or contacts again, experiencing years or even decades of clear, high-quality vision.
+Of course, as we have not discovered how to halt or reverse the ageing process, presbyopia will continue to progress, so some patients may need to have a retreatment years later to “fine tune” the vision.
+With that being said, many patients will never have to pick up a pair of glasses or contacts again, experiencing years or even decades of clear, high-quality vision.